tudborg/beb/README.md

 You can build without these dependencies, as only modules that use them, will check for their presence.

-To build and deploy a PHP composer projekt you will need:
+To build and deploy a PHP composer project you will need:

 - Build (build the zip artifact)
     - `git`